Type-Delta/wuwa-editor/README.md

 - **number** - a number value as Integer or Float.
 - **string** - a string value.
 - **enum** - a choices to select from a list of values.
-- **bindings** - key bindings for key presses, mouse buttons, and controller buttons. multiple keys can be bound to a single action.
+- **bindings** (unavailable) - key bindings for key presses, mouse buttons, and controller buttons. multiple keys can be bound to a single action.
 - **axis** - similar to **bindings**, but for analog inputs like mouse movement and controller sticks.

 of the 6 types, **bindings** and **axis** are the most complicated to work with, so I will explain them in details.